-To be honest, our interviews are brutal.
+To be honest, our interviews are tough.
 If you can get hired here, you can get hired anywhere.
-You'll work harder than anywhere else and you won't have a team to hide in.
+You'll work hard both as an individual contributor and as a team member.

 So why comma.ai?
 Because you want to do something with your life.
 You want to see progress being made.
 You want to change the way the narrative will play out.
 You are bored, and want the world to be less boring.
 And at the end of the day, you want to win.